harshitnitjsr/Adobe-GenSolve-Team-Neuron/README.md

-# Sports Analytics System
+# GAMESENSE

 ## Overview

-The Sports Analytics System is an advanced tool designed to track and analyze live sports games, including Badminton, Tennis, and Table Tennis.
+GAMESENSE is an advanced tool designed to track and analyze live Badminton.
 This system offers a comprehensive suite of features for monitoring and enhancing the gameplay experience through real-time data analysis and automated event detection.

 ## Features